Brandon Scott: 2020

 Scott announced his campaign for mayor on September 13, 2019, at a press conference in his childhood neighborhood of Park Heights.
 On June 9, 2020, Scott was declared the winner of the Democratic primary, defeating the incumbent mayor Jack Young.
 Scott was perceived as more progressive than Young.
 Scott's victory in the Democratic primary all but assured him victory in the November general election.
 Democrats have a nearly 10-to-1 advantage in registered voters, and for years the Democratic primary has been the real contest.
 As expected, he won the November 3, 2020, general election in a landslide, with a nearly 3-to-1 margin over his nearest opponent, independent Bob Wallace.
 For the second election in a row, the Republicans were pushed into third place.

 2024

 Scott ran for the second term as mayor in 2024, announcing his reelection campaign on November 18, 2023.
 He was considered vulnerable, as polls found that Baltimore residents were split on his performance as mayor.
 During his tenure, Scott faced criticism for his handling of important issues in the city, including schools, constituent services, and crime.
 However, Scott's response to the Francis Scott Key Bridge collapse, as well as his progress in growing the economy and reducing homicides, allowed him to make inroads with voters and boost his approval rating.

-On May 14, 2024, Scott won the city's Democratic primary for his second term as mayor of Baltimore, once again beating his rival, Sheila Dixon.
+On May 14, 2024, Scott won the city's Democratic primary for his second term as mayor of Baltimore, again beating his rival, Sheila Dixon.
 He won re-election after defeating Republican challenger Shannon Wright on November 5, 2024, becoming the first Baltimore mayor since Martin O'Malley to win a second term.